The ABCs of GMOs

 Part of the problem, according to An, is the fault of big bio-tech companies like Monsanto.

 “One of the first genetically modified genetically engineered products that was commercially available was something known as the ‘Flavr Savr Tomato.
 When this tiny company – just a bunch of scientists – released their product, they actually labelled it very prominently as genetically modified.
 At the time, nobody knew what that was and there was no negative connotation associated with it.
 Fast forward a couple years, they sold their company to Monsanto, who, doing a lot of consumer research, came to the conclusion that people didn’t like the term and were afraid of it.
 So they took off all the labels that said it was genetically modified.
 That sort of led to where we are today, where consumers believe that big companies, like Monsanto, are trying to hide something by not labelling GMOs.”

 Consumers also hear arguments against genetically engineered foods from people in the media, who are may be trusted voices – like famous actors and actresses – “who say things that they don’t really know much about.”

 Still, An says, it’s understandable that consumers will oppose GM foods when they hear negative information that they don’t know how to corroborate or clarify, especially at a time when people are becoming less trustful of scientists and experts.

 II: The Farm

 The result of the scientists’ laboratory work is a simple seed.
-Once scientists have developed a crop with the desired enhancements, the resulting seed can be sent to farmers, like Radau, who plant it, grow, and harvest the results.
+Once scientists have developed a crop with the desired enhancements, the resulting seed can be sent to farmers like Radau, who plant it, grow it, and harvest the results.